centreon/centreon-documentation/en/monitoring/anomaly-detection.md

 ### What are the selection criteria for the beta test program? for what duration and volume?

-A participation form will be available only for Centreon customers.
-From the responses, Centreon will select the candidates to participate in the closed beta test phase.
+A participation form is available to Centreon customers.
+Based on the answers to the form, Centreon will select the candidates to participate in the closed beta test phase.

 ### What is the defined process for the beta test program?